kstenerud/bonjson/README.md

 BONJSON documents are quicker and more energy efficent to process, and are generally smaller and compress better than [JSON](#json-standards).

-Machine-to-machine transmission is better done in binary, with conversion to human-readable JSON only at endpoints where a human is actually involved (or via debugging tools along the path).
+Machine-to-machine transmission is better done in binary, with conversion to human-readable JSON only at endpoints where a human is actually involved.

 ### Why not BSON or anther existing binary JSON format?